kyang5/coursedescriptions/source/courses/index.rst

-Academic Programs and Courses
+Academic Courses
 ================================

-Welcome to the Academic Programs *informational* site for the Computer Science Department at Loyola University Chicago.
+Welcome to the Academic Courses *informational* site for the Computer Science Department at Loyola University Chicago.

-This site is aimed at helping *current* students find detailed information about the academic programs and courses in the `Computer Science Department`_ at `Loyola University Chicago <https://luc.edu>`_.
+This site is aimed at helping *current* students find detailed information about the academic courses offered by the `Computer Science Department`_ at `Loyola University Chicago <https://luc.edu>`_.

 .. note::